furinehigh/Koinonia/README.md

 # Koinonia
-A Mana based open-source community forum, where u can create communities and post in your or others communities by spending your mana.
-You earn mana when your post gets more votes.
+A Mana based open-source community forum, where u can create communities(networks) and posts(signals) in your or others communities by spending your mana.
+You earn mana when your post gets more frequency amplification.

 NOTE: This website is not much responsive yet, so please use laptops or large devices to view the site:)

+# Why am i building this?
+I love building Full-Stack stuffs like this....:) thats true.... or maybe i want the Siege grant so badly...

 # Features
 - Great logo and names (at least i think so)